It’s a question I hear all the time from Tea & Toast clients:

 Of course, affordability plays a factor in their decision—as do a few other variables.

-In other words: as long as your monthly budget is at least $1,850, you’ll be able to afford a room in a retirement community in Ottawa.
+In other words: as long as your monthly budget is at least $2,200, you’ll be able to afford a room in a retirement community in Ottawa.

-It’s heartbreaking when I meet a senior who is unable to afford to move to a retirement home—especially when they have needs that would be best looked after in that type of care environment.
+It’s heartbreaking when we meet a senior who is unable to afford to move to a retirement home—especially when they have needs that would be best looked after in that type of care environment.

 In other words, these people need very little, if any, services to support their well-being.